OpenFLUID/openfluid/doc/contents/apdx_seedableware.md

 ## Example {#apdx_seedableware_example}

-The example below shows the use of randomness in ware.
+The example below shows the use of stochasticity in ware.

 ```.cpp
 // HPP